Xela3026/workflows-docs/docs/tutorials/tutorials.md

 Learning about the HTTPS request action (+ credentials maybe)

 Tutorial 7:
-Learning how to use exec keys
+Learn HTTPS Request
-HTTPS request action again (+ credentials maybe) talking between workflows
+Learn Next Step action

 Uses the payload as the input.
 Sends an execution key and the payload to another workflow.
 The other workflow processes it and then sends a value back to the workflow using the exec key.
 It catches this new value and outputs it